crcardenas/CBX1139_genome/pipeline.md

 nohup bash multi-bash.sh > multi-bash.out &!
 ```

-The output will take 1-2 days to run with 4 threads, consider using up to 6-8, but check the resources availble on pyrgus using htop
+The output will take 1-2 days to run with 4 threads, consider using up to 6-8, but check the resources available on pyrgus using htop

 ## diamond
 https://github.com/bbuchfink/diamond